-Selecting your beneficiaries is to often thought of as a minor importance.
+Selecting your beneficiaries is often thought of as a minor importance.

 Beneficiaries will receive your assets of at least a Dollar or an estate worth millions.
-More thought should be put into the selection of beneficiaries.
+Some critical considerations need to be put into the selection of beneficiaries.
 Normally selecting the beneficiaries and their percentages is not a problem.

-I feel strongly that this is done correctly.
-My reasons are that I have seen some receive an inheritance that they should have not.
-In other instance’s I’ve seen where the intended beneficiary was cut out because the designations were incorrect.
-After death, there are no changes regardless it it’s correct or not.
+I feel strongly that this should be done correctly.
+My reasons are that I have seen some individuals receive an inheritance that they should have not.
+In other instance’s I’ve seen where the intended beneficiary was cut out because the designations were incorrect or out of date.

-It becomes complicated when we Marry, Divorce, Re-Marry, have extended families.
-That is just the basics.
+It becomes complicated when we Marry, Divorce, Re Marry, have extended families.
+That’s just the basics.
 Often retiree’s have lost a spouse and have become a partner with another for a multitude of reasons.
 They consider each other’s children as their own.
-Life is enjoyable,,, But there are no legal benefits as a non-spouse.
+Life is enjoyable.
+But there are no legal benefits as a non-spouse.
 State laws are changing regarding this problem and they need to be considered in your estate planning and selection of a beneficiaries list.

 If you have concerns, they may possibly be covered with various trusts that can be used.
 A trust can be used when concerned about the responsibility of a child.
 If there is a special needs person receiving any government funds or care.
 By inheriting a large sum of assets may make them ineligible to continue the assistance.
-Resolved with a Special Needs Trust to receive the inherited assets.
+This can be resolved with a Special Needs Trust to receive the inherited assets.

 If you would like a review of your plans or have questions, please contact us.